Jabiru: Conservation

-Jabiru are widespread but not abundant in any area.
+Jabirus are widespread but not abundant in any area.
 They are considered a species of least concern by the IUCN, an improvement from a status of near threatened in 1988.
 Jabiru gained protected status in Belize in 1973.
 Since then, their numbers in that area have slowly risen.
 They have been granted protected status by the U.S. Migratory Bird Act.